View Document Text

 Item 4: Advisory Business

-Burgundy is an independent, value-focused global investment manager committed to preserving our clients’
+Burgundy is a value-focused global investment manager committed to preserving our clients’ capital while

-capital while providing long-term strong investment returns.
-Burgundy manages investments globally with the
+providing long-term strong investment returns.
+Burgundy manages investments globally with the belief that

-belief that owning outstanding businesses, at attractive valuations, generates strong long-term performance.
+owning outstanding businesses, at attractive valuations, generates strong long-term performance.
+Burgundy was

-Burgundy was incorporated in 1990 and commenced investment management operations in Toronto, Canada
+incorporated in 1990 and commenced investment management operations in Toronto, Canada in May 1991.

 Types of services offered